kosmikgirl/kosmikgirl/README.md

 :mag_right: &nbsp; I’m not looking for something specific right now.
 I just want to do whatever is aligned with my purpose.
 I want to do whatever needs to be done to make this world a better place to live.
 Main focus on building websites or apps to conscious companies/start-ups/scale ups that understand why life-work balance is extremely important for our quality of life as human beings.

 ⚡ &nbsp; Fun facts: I'm an enthusiastic of life coaching and development.
-Help other people makes me feel more alive.
+Accompany other people to achieve their goals makes me feel more alive.
 Also, I am one of the founders of a specialty coffee shop in Buenos Aires.
-Eternal love for good coffee and people.
+Infinite love for good coffee and people with out misterious human mind.

 📫  &nbsp; How to reach me:
 [LinkedIn Profile](https://www.linkedin.com/in/rochajulianacarolina/)